datoin/groovy-jaxrs-quickstart/README.md

 Groovy JAXRS Quick Start:
 ------------------------

-This project is a template project(maven archetype) for Qu(k)ick starting RESTful services server in groovy (which plays on top of java tools).
+This project is a template project(maven archetype) for qu(k)ick starting RESTful services server in groovy (which plays on top of java tools).

 ##This templates includes:
-.
-Groovy and java compilation together, you are free to choose the one you love .
-Jersey Configuration for JAX-RS Server (Jersey 2.x) .
-Jackson configuration for automatic pojo to JSON conversion .
-Jersey configuration for support for multi part
++ Groovy and java compilation together, you are free to choose the one you love
++ Jersey Configuration for JAX-RS Server (Jersey 2.x)
++ Jackson configuration for automatic pojo to JSON conversion
++ Jersey configuration for support for multi part
-.
-Jetty plugin configuration for easy and agile development.
++ Jetty plugin configuration for easy and agile development.
-       You are just "mvn jetty:run" away from starting server .
-Jersey test framework core configuration and special configuration for jetty container .
-Spock configuration to ease writing tests
+       You are just "mvn jetty:run" away from starting server
++ Jersey test framework core configuration and special configuration for jetty container
++ Spock configuration to ease writing tests
-. junit 4.x configured, in case you choose to write tests in java .
-Sample Classes for Resources, Services and Tests at respective places to guide through examples
++ junit 4.x configured, in case you choose to write tests in java
++ Sample Classes for Resources, Services and Tests at respective places to guide through examples

 ## How to make use of this template: